Streaming and turn lifecycle

 3. Tool calls

-When the agent emits /fetch, /exec, /agent, /mem, /write … /endwrite, etc., the StreamFilter intercepts those lines.
+When the agent emits /fetch, /exec, /agent, /mem, /write … /endwrite, etc., BlockParser intercepts those lines.
 Behaviour depends on /verbose:

 Verbose off (default).
-The /cmd lines are swallowed from the scroll region and the mid separator above the input switches to a tool-call spinner:
+The raw /cmd lines are swallowed from the scroll region.
+Each tool still appears as a compact ToolSegment row in scrollback (○ exec:git status → ✓ / ✗), and the mid separator above the input shows a live count spinner:

 ─── [⠋ 3 tool calls…] ───────────────────────────────────────

 Verbose on.
-Every /cmd line, every tool result, every /write … /endwrite block streams into scroll.
+Every /cmd line, every tool result, every /write … /endwrite block streams into scroll (in addition to the tool rows).
 Useful when debugging an agent's tool use; noisy for normal interaction.
 Toggle with /verbose on / /verbose off.

 The thinking and tool-call spinners deliberately don't share a row — early versions both fought for row 1 at 80 ms cadence and produced visible flashing.
 Header is for "agent is generating"; mid separator is for "agent is calling tools."